 By taking these actions, the legitimacy of your final will cannot be called into question.

-Many people use their Will to state their final wishes.
-These can be specific requests related to funeral arrangements or instructions left to the executor in regards their assets.
+Many people use their will to state their final wishes.
+These can be specific requests related to funeral arrangements or instructions left to the executor in regards to their assets.
 Either way, if you’d like to leave instructions, take the opportunity to do so.

 You can choose to appoint a solicitor as your executor, but be aware that they’ll charge a fee for this.
 If you appoint family or friends as your executors, they can hire a solicitor if they need help.
 If they’re not happy with the solicitor(s) they hire, they can switch to another.

 After listing your assets, state the family members, friends or charities that you’d like to remember.
-There are a number of ways you can leave a gift in your Will, but two of most popular are residuary and pecuniary bequests.
+There are a number of ways you can leave a gift in your will, but two of the most popular are residuary and pecuniary bequests.

 A pecuniary bequest is a gift of a fixed sum of money, while a residuary bequest is a gift made up of the remainder of the estate after all other bequests have been made and debts cleared.

 It’s important to state what type of gift you’d like to make.
-If you’re unsure about how to proceed in this matter, your solicitor will be able to advice you.
+If you’re unsure about how to proceed in this matter, your solicitor will be able to advise you.